simonauner/tiny-chat/README.md

 A tiny chat project with Firebase Realtime database

+## Getting started

+`npm install`

+If you don't have the firebase tools: `npm i -S firebase-tools`

+### Dev environment

+Use two terminals, one for the web server and one for the frontend watcher.

+-   `npm run start:dev` for server nodemon
+-   `npm run dev` for frontend parcel watch

+### Production build

+1. `npm run build` to build frontend code
+2. `firebase deploy` to deploy to firebase

 ## TODO

--   Sort chat channels after updated or per alphabetical name
+-   ✅ Sort chat channels after updated or per alphabetical name
--   ✅Service for date formatting
+-   ✅ Service for date formatting
 -   Add Web share API
--   ✅Service for getting and setting user info in localstorage
+-   ✅ Service for getting and setting user info in localstorage
--   ✅Shrink the JS size!
+-   ✅ Shrink the JS size!
--   ✅Keep global state if user has added username
+-   ✅ Keep global state if user has added username
--   ✅Styling
+-   ✅ Styling

 ## Left out of scope for now